 Moving on, I really like the powers the silvers have in this world.
 If someone were to do a tag for this book of what kind of ability you’d have, I hope I’d be a nymph.
 Nymphs are AWESOME.
 Anyway, the fact that Mare is red with silver powers really surprised me.
 I knew there obviously had to be more to the situation before she fell onto the electric barrier, but I didn’t know what it’d be.
 Hybrid human?
 Heck yeah!
 And I think she has every right to gloat here and there about it, because she’s trying to use this unique exception for change.
 If she would’ve discovered this and went “ah, awesome!
 I’ll just stay here then happily ever after,” It would’ve made her fake and annoying to me as she already is to others.

-Overall, Red Queen was an anxious trip down memory lane for me.
-I didn’t mind the cliche dystopian set up that everyone complained about, or the love triangle.
+Overall, Red Queen was an anxiety-ridden trip down memory lane for me.
+I didn’t mind the cliche dystopian setup that everyone complained about or the love triangle.
 I love all the characters because they are complex.
 The silvers forget what fear is until they are challenged, thinking that they will forever be safe under the king and his “power.”
 It’s a pretty nice life lesson.
 Basically, don’t get too full of yourself because there will always be someone to come knock you off your high horse.
 Or as Kendrick Lamar would say, sit down and be humble.

 Let me know your thoughts on the book/my review in the comments.
 Until next time!